Trebonius91/Caracal/README.md

 ## Executing the programs

-In order to understand the handling of the different programs in EVB-QMDFF, type the help option, e.g.
+In order to understand the handling of the different programs in Caracal, type the help option, e.g.
 ```
 $ dynamic.x -h
 ```